rabby-shek/suvo-react-print/README.md

+(updating styles issues phase) you can use this using inline css styles now package is updating for copying styles automatically wait until its done or work with inline css styles
 # React Element Printer

 A React component to easily print any part of the page, automatically copying styles and external resources for a seamless print experience.
 No need to manually pass styles — it handles everything for you!